spitulax/nixos-config/config/home/bintang/cli/fish/README.md

   case I aliased `ls` to `eza`
 - alt-s - prepends current or last comand with `sudo`
 - f1 - opens man page for current command
-- alt-p - appends `&| less;`.
-The output of the command will be paged
 - alt-e - opens the current command line in $EDITOR
 - alt-w - prints a short description of the command under the cursor